Creating a Culture of Recovery for High School Students

 - Meeting state-level requirements for a high school diploma.

 - Supporting students holistically through their ongoing recovery.

-While traditional high schools average 26 students per classroom, recovery schools only admit about 30 students at a time.
-The students attending a recovery school also may be in different grade levels, and the number of credits each student needs to graduate varies .
+While traditional high schools average about 26 students per classroom, recovery high schools admit about 30 students total.
+Students attending a recovery high school may also be in different grade levels, and the number of credits each student needs to graduate varies.

-With such small class sizes, recovery schools rely and thrive on individualized attention from educators and administrators who tailor curricula to their students’ needs.
-The curricula accomplish the same learning objectives as traditional public high schools, but also include flexible access to clinicians and counselors who can assist with mental and emotional health, as well as interventions for drug use.
+With such small class sizes, recovery high schools rely and thrive on individualized attention from educators and administrators who tailor curricula to their students’ needs.
+The curricula accomplish the same learning objectives as traditional public high schools but also include flexible access to clinicians and counselors who can assist with mental and emotional health, as well as recovery supports.

 Who Can Attend?

-Originally, recovery schools limited enrollment to students who had already completed a comprehensive rehabilitation treatment program.
-However, part of the association’s evolution has involved acknowledging that students who are often most vulnerable to risks of addiction may not have equitable access to residential treatment programs close to home or within their family’s financial means.
+Originally, most recovery high schools limited enrollment to students who had already completed a comprehensive rehabilitation treatment program.
+However, part of the recovery high school evolution has involved acknowledging that students who are often most vulnerable to risks of addiction may not have equitable access to residential treatment programs close to home or within their family’s financial means.

 Approximately 992,000 adolescents ages 12 to 17 reported having a substance use disorder in 2017, according to the National Survey on Drug Use and Health.
-Yet only 184,000 teens said they received treatment for a substance use disorder that same year.
+Only 184,000 teens said they received treatment for a substance use disorder that same year.

-As a result, some recovery schools are opening their doors to students who have not completed a treatment program, but are at least trying to do so.
+As a result, some recovery high schools are opening their doors to students who have not completed a treatment program but are at least trying to stop using alcohol or other drugs.

-“The kids that come into a recovery high school really have to be in a place where they’re wanting to stop their alcohol and drug use,” Finch said.
+“The kids that come into a recovery high school really have to be in a place where [they want] to stop their alcohol and drug use,” Finch continued.